AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/import-custom-object-data.md

    >[!NOTE]
    >
    >Use Dedupe field(s) as unique identifiers when you create or update custom object records.
-This example uses the Dedupe field of the **[!UICONTROL car]** custom object - vin (vehicle ID number).
-If you are only updating custom object records, you can select the Marketo Guid as the [!UICONTROL Dedupe Mode].
+This example uses the Dedupe field of the **car** custom object - vin (vehicle ID number).
+If you are only updating custom object records, you can select the [!UICONTROL Marketo Guid] as the [!UICONTROL Dedupe Mode].

 1. Map each column to a Marketo field, selecting it from the drop-down.